Justcats12/alexScript/readme.md

 # AlexScript by justcats12
 This is a language I made for the fun, it's not a good programming language but you can make silly stuff and it's a nice challenge to try and make something in this language.

+# Requirements

+Python 3.12.7 or later, some earlier versions might also work

 # Run a script

 From repository folder